 Underdog has become the pinnacle of the Best Ball industry, with thousands of players drafting teams daily.
 Users from all skill levels will quickly find the interface extremely intuitive.

-And if you’re like me and enjoy other sports, Underdog might also have you covered.
+And if you’re like me and enjoy other sports, Underdog likely has you covered.
 They offer contests covering multiple sports, including the NBA, MLB, NHL, and more.

 Like many, I find myself playing in more Best Ball leagues than anything else, given the hands-off approach it takes during the season.
-Although I still love my dynasty and redraft leagues, I’m opening the Underdog app this time of year (promo code PFN for 100% deposit match up to $100) more than anything else.
+Although I still love my dynasty and redraft leagues, I’m opening the Underdog app this time of year more than anything else.
 Based on how quickly they have risen up in their short time as a company, I’m not the only one frequenting the app.